The Field Guide to Community Service

 Habitat for Humanity East Bay/Silicon Valley

 Habitat for Humanity brings people together to build homes, communities and hope.
-They have many volunteer opportunities, including Women’s Crew, which brings women together to make a difference on a monthly basis.
+They have many volunteer opportunities, including Women’s Crew, which brings women together to make a difference.

 InHerShoes is committed to encouraging girls and women around the world to live and create courageously.
 The organization takes a stand for freedom of expression, assertion of npassion and pursuit of possibility in every aspect of their lives.